wany16/wany16.github.io/_pages/about.md

 Ying Wan (万颖) received his Bachelor's degree in Communication Engineering from Northwestern Polytechnical University in 2016 (Advisor: [Ding Wang](https://teacher.nwpu.edu.cn/wangding.html)), and his PhD degree in Computer Science from Tsinghua University in 2022 (Supervisor: [Bin Liu](https://www.cs.tsinghua.edu.cn/info/1126/3587.htm)).
 He conducted a three-month scientific research internship at the University of Victoria (UVic) with the funding of the China Scholarship Council (CSC) in 2015 (Supervisor: [Jianping Pan](https://www.uvic.ca/ecs/computerscience/people/faculty/profiles/pan-jianping.php), [Fei Tong](https://fei-tong.github.io/)).
-He worked as an senior researcher at the Innovation Center, China Mobile (Suzhou) Software Technology from July 2022 to February 2025 (Supervisor: [Ling Qian](https://www.cnii.com.cn/gxxww/rmydb/202111/t20211110_321826.html), [Yu Jia](https://zhuanlan.zhihu.com/p/406240028)).
+He worked as an senior researcher at the Innovation Center, China Mobile (Suzhou) Software Technology from July 2022 to February 2025 (Manager: [Ling Qian](https://www.cnii.com.cn/gxxww/rmydb/202111/t20211110_321826.html), [Yu Jia](https://zhuanlan.zhihu.com/p/406240028)).
 Now he is an associate researcher in School of Cyber Science and Engineering, Southeast University.

 Research Interests
 ======
+Software Defined Networking (SDN), Programmable Dataplane, Data Center Network (DCN), In-band Network Telemetry (INT), and Hardware AI
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

 Getting started
 ======